grev-uv/hpg-dhunter/README.md

 ```

 ## System requirements
 The HPG-Dhunter visualizer is the next step after HPG-HMapper detector and mapper of the methylated and hidroximethylated regions in the work-flow of HPG-suite.
-Then, the system requirement needs to be, at least, the same, adding a GPU device.
 HPG-Dhunter should work properly in a station with the following set-up:
 - A 64 bit Intel CPU compatible with SSE4.2.
 - The DNA data for DMR tasks needs as adjacent memory as the number of samples by the length of the largest chromosome to be analized.
 This parameter has a direct relation with the global memory available of the GPU device.
 The test was done with 32 MB of RAM.